onwardlyfaring/site/content/experiments/experiment-list/gospel-readthrough.md

 ---
 title: Read through the Gospels
+layout: experimentDetails.njk
 startdate: 2023-02-22
 enddate: 2023-04-08
 status: inactive
+progress: OOOO
 tags:
   - experiments
   - religion
 templateEngineOverride: njk
+intentionAbstract: "Read through the Gospels of Matthew, Mark, Luke and John during Lent to learn what we think Jesus said."
+questionAbstract: "Does my understanding of biblical Jesus match how I hear people talk about him?"
 ---

 {% intentions %}